How to choose a sleeping bag: everything you need to ensure warm, cozy nights on your next camping trip

 How to choose a sleeping bag is a question that should cross the mind of anyone planning a night outdoors.
-Various factors will dictate what constitutes the best sleeping bag for you, from your budget through to your intended activity and the environment you’re travelling into.
+Various factors will dictate what constitutes the optimum sleeping bag for you, from your budget through to your intended activity and the environment you’re travelling into.
 After all, there’s no point shelling out for a premium four-season down bag if you do all your camping during the summer months in temperate locations.

 Here's how to choose a sleeping bag...